 For more information on litigation friends see the government page on this.

 This voluntary organisation operates in a number of courts in England & Wales.
 They provide support and assistance to unrepresented individuals involved in certain types of court proceedings in England and Wales.
-Importantly, the PSU are unable to give legal advice.
+Importantly, they are unable to give legal advice.
 They can, however, give valuable support in case preparation, advising which forms you need, providing a listening ear and in some cases going into court with you.
 Their volunteers may also be able to provide details of other organisations who can offer more tailored help and support.
-For more information see www.thepsu.org.
+You can find more information on their website.

 A McKenzie Friend is somebody who accompanies a litigant in person to a court hearing for the purpose of assisting him in such matters as taking notes, helping to organise the documents, and quietly making suggestions – for example, as to questions to put to a witness.
 Although usually a non-lawyer, the McKenzie friend should not be thought of as a lay advocate and has no automatic right to address the court directly.